Uzumaki-Boruto/On_Process/README.md

 Of curse I'll write you as a contributor on my thread.
 Thanks

 # UBEvade
-I need Database for mine Evade
+Hm, May a new Evade ?!